mx79/go-nlp/README.md

 ## Contributing

-This project is opened to contribution.
+This project is open to contributions.

 ## Acknowledgment